JamesMGreene/gh-cover-letter/GITHUB-TODO.md

    zero width space characters][jmg/gfm-escape-backtick-commit] (`&#x200B;`) to do so [for the previous bullet!].

+### GitHub app for Android
+ - Users can edit and close their submitted Issues.
+However, commenters cannot edit or delete their comments.
+   I'd like to see that changed!
+ - Users can create new Gists, which is awesome.
+However, I would also like to be able to edit existing Gists.

 ### Increasing Popularity
  - We can help more projects migrate to GitHub by providing more streamlined import processes.